Okeechobee station (Amtrak)

 Okeechobee station is a train station in Okeechobee, Florida, served by Amtrak.

-Background
+History

 The previous depot at the site was built in 1924 for the Seaboard Air Line Railway, and was demolished in 2014.
 Amtrak currently uses an adjacent shelter constructed in 2011.
 Built of red brick-accented with cream-colored, rock-faced stonework, the shelter has a waiting room with large windows.
 The $1.5 million project was funded through Amtrak's "Mobility First" initiative under the American Recovery and Reinvestment Act of 2009.